Brooke Burke: Podcast

 Since January 2020, Burke has co-hosted an iHeartRadio podcast titled Intimate Knowledge with former The Real Housewives of Orange County star Meghan King Edmonds and Lila Darville.

 Personal life

 Burke was married twice and engaged once more.
 She was first engaged to Joseph Benjamin, a gas station owner in Los Angeles.
 Her first marriage was in 2001 to Garth Fisher, a plastic surgeon.
 They divorced in 2005.
 She raises their two daughters, Neriah and Sierra, in her Jewish faith.

-In 2006, Burke began dating actor and singer David Charvet whom she married on August 12, 2011; Brooke announced that she would take her husband's last name and be known as Brooke Burke-Charvet.
+In 2006, Burke began dating actor and singer David Charvet whom she married on August 12, 2011; Burke announced that she would take her husband's last name and be known as Brooke Burke-Charvet.
 Together they have a daughter (Heaven Rain, born 2007) and a son (Shaya Braven, born 2008).
 After seven years of marriage, the couple announced that they were divorcing in April 2018.
 Their divorce was finalized in March 2020.